scaihai/Interswitch-Bills-Payment-API/README.md

 ```

 ## Customer Validation
-When the xml contains 'CustomerInformationRequest' the implementation should fetch the details of the customer and return it in the response xml.
-The main parameter in the customer validation request is the customer reference (CustReference).
-The implementer will then retrieve details of the customer, such as the customer's name (and address, if applicable).
-The exact detail of the custome to be returned depends on what type of biller you are.
+When the XML contains 'CustomerInformationRequest' the implementation should fetch the details of the customer and return it in the response XML.
+The main tag in the **Customer Validation** request is 'CustReference'.
+Use the value of this tag to retrieve details of the customer, such as the customer's name (and address, if applicable).
+The exact details of the customer to be returned depends on what type of biller you are.
 Sample customer validation payloads are show below, with implementation.

 ### Sample Customer Valiation Request
 ```